the-james-burton/the-james-burton.github.io/_posts/2017-08-02-analog-film-to-digital-image-workflow.md

 Make up three waterproof labels 'STOPBATH', 'FIXER' and 'WETTING' and affix these to each of your three 1 litre HDPE bottles.
 I use a tape-based labeller.
 Once attached to the bottle, I wrap it once round with clear tape.
 The reason we don't need one for the developer is that we don't reuse it, so it does not need a bottle to be stored in.

 You also need to label your measuring jugs.
 The three labels should be 'STOPBATH', 'FIXER' and 'DEV'.
 You will use these to hold the chemicals before you pour them into the developing tank.
 It is much easier to pour from a measuring jug than the bottle without spillage.
-You don't really want acidic stopbath and alkaline fixer slopping about because you tried to pour from the bottle directly.
-Note that I do pour the wetting agent in directly from the bottle, since that is a non-toxic solution, like washing up liquid.
+You don't really want stopbath and fixer slopping about because you tried to pour from the bottle directly.
+Note that I do pour the wetting agent in directly from the bottle, since that is a harmless solution, like washing up liquid.
 That's why I don't have a jug for it.

 Needless to say, labelling your jugs and bottles is absolutely essential so you don't confuse them and ruin your films.